 \subsection{Limitations}

-While our recruitment and interviews were in English, in some cases English was not the primary language of our participants.
+While our recruitment and interviews were in English, in some cases, English was not the participant's primary language.
 AIG-SC extends beyond English-speaking countries and persons, and additional work should be conducted to understand AIG-SC in other cultural contexts.
-Furthermore, desirability bias could influence our results as participants were potentially less likely to perform, or report performing, \revision{stigmatized activities and AIG-NCC creation.} \revision{Furthermore, our study focuses for the most part on the perspectives of highly motivated content creators who invest significant resources in AIG-SC, whether money, hardware, or time.
+Furthermore, desirability bias could influence our results as participants were potentially less likely to engage in, or report engaging in \revision{stigmatized activities and AIG-NCC creation.} \revision{As mentioned, our study focuses for the most part on the perspectives of highly motivated content creators who invest significant resources in AIG-SC, whether money, hardware, or time.
 For example, \Pten{}'s daily routine includes generating AIG-SC: \pquote{I wake up, I go into Civit.AI...
 I download maybe two hundred gigabytes...
 [I] generate maybe one or two, maximum three, images daily...
 And when I have vacation...
 I [take] it more seriously to develop a more complex image using new techniques.}}